 This category includes modalities where the practitioner acts as a conduit or channel for universal life force energy.
 This ability is typically activated through a process of initiation or attunement from a master teacher.

-- Reiki: Perhaps the most well-known energy healing system in the West, Reiki is a Japanese practice where practitioners channel universal life force energy through their hands.
+- Reiki: Perhaps the most well-known energy healing system in the West, Reiki is a Japanese practice founded by Mikao Usui, where practitioners channel universal life force energy through their hands.
 By placing their hands on or near the client’s body, they facilitate the flow of energy to areas of need, promoting deep relaxation and stimulating the body’s self-healing mechanisms.

 - Pranic Healing: A modern, no-touch system brought to the public by Master Choa Kok Sui, Pranic Healing is a highly systematic approach.
 It involves scanning the biofield to diagnose energetic imbalances, cleansing stagnant or “diseased” energy, and then energizing the body with fresh prana to accelerate healing.